1925 Albanian parliamentary election

 Parliamentary elections were held in Albania in April and May 1925.

+Ahmed Zogu was elected as president of Albania.

 Background

-Following the June Revolution in 1924, its leader Fan Noli became Prime Minister.
+Following the June Revolution in 1924, its leader Fan Noli became prime minister.
 With his government struggling to retain power, on 13 November he issued a decree for fresh elections to be held between 20 December 1924 and 20 January 1925.
-However, when Ahmet Zogu returned to the country in December, Noli fled and was replaced as Prime Minister by Iliaz Vrioni.
+However, when Ahmet Zogu returned to the country in December, Noli fled and was replaced as prime minister by Iliaz Vrioni.

 On 21 January Albania was declared a parliamentary republic, and on 31 January Zogu was chosen as the president.

 Electoral system

 The new republic had a bicameral parliament, consisting of an 18-member Senate and a 57-member Chamber of Deputies.
 The Senate was to have twelve members elected by the public and six appointed by the president.

 A new electoral law was passed on 14 March.
-The elections remained on an indirect basis, with an elector nominated for each 500 registered voters.
-The electors then elected the Deputies.
+The elections remained on an indirect basis, with one elector nominated for every 500 registered voters.
+Those electors then elected the Deputies.